- Assessing more traditionnaly

 Côté, Tardif, Munn (2011)

-The term digital technologies is very broad in scope.
-Our definition includes pedagogical practices that use digital technologies on computers and other electronic devices more broadly (touch tablets, cell phones, connected objects, interactive white boards, etc.).
-Digital technologies also include resources found on the internet as well as applications and software.
-We also consider the terms ICT and technologies to be synonyms of digital technologies.
+The term digital is very broad in scope.
+At OPIEVA, our definition includes pedagogical practices that use digital technologies on computers and other electronic devices more broadly (touch tablets, cell phones, connected objects, interactive white boards, etc.).
+Digital technologies also include resources found on the internet, as well as applications and software.
+We also consider the terms ICT, ICTE, and technologies to be synonyms of digital technologies.

 E-assessment refers to a variety of activities performed by both teacher and learner using digital technologies to evaluate learning or teaching.
 To varying degrees, this type of evaluation uses digital technologies throughout the evaluation process.